Applying for a driving licence

 Rules

-You can apply for a driving licence if you have passed the driving test for that category of vehicle within the previous 2 years.
-If the Certificate of Competency you were issued for passing the test is over 2 years old, you will have to pass the driving test again.
+You can apply for a driving licence if you have passed the driving test for that category of vehicle in the last 2 years.
+If your Certificate of Competency (the document that proves that you passed the driving test) is over 2 years old, you will have to take the driving test again.

 Categories of vehicles